 Delivers Iron to Essential Organs

-It carries iron to the bone marrow for hemoglobin formation, to the liver for storage, and to muscles where iron supports myoglobin and energy functions.
+Iron carried by transferrin is delivered to the bone marrow for hemoglobin production, to the liver for storage, and to muscles and other tissues where iron supports metabolic activity.

 Maintains Iron Balance